-This article outlines dietary carbohydrate feeding strategies for climbers, with specific recommendations for training and recovery periods, competition and project preparation, with research references that informed these guidelines.
+This lengthy article outlines potential carbohydrate feeding strategies for climbers, with specific recommendations for training and recovery periods, competition and project preparation, with research references that informed these guidelines.

 I also recommend listening to ClimbSci - Episode 02 - Carbohydrate where Brian and I discuss the science behind fuelling with carbohydrates.